Learn something new every day

-The difference between parkour and freerunning typically comes down to the types of moves used by the person engaged in the activity and whether there is any form of competition.
+Although there is no common consensus on the definition of these terms, difference between parkour and freerunning typically comes down to the types of moves used by the person engaged in the activity and whether there is any form of competition.
+According to the World Freerunning Parkour Federation, freerunning is an off-spin of parkour with less emphasis on efficiency and more emphasis on expression.
 Parkour is generally viewed as an acrobatic means of getting from one point to another in the most efficient and direct manner possible.
-Freerunning is, on the surface, nearly identical to parkour, except additional moves can be added for purely aesthetic flair, such as spins and flips.
-The two also typically differ in that parkour is meant to be free from competition, while freerunning can be performed competitively in a way more similar to a sport.
+Freerunning is very similar to parkour, except additional moves can be added for purely aesthetic flair, such as spins and flips.
+Parkour is also typically free from competition, while freerunning can be performed competitively.

 Both activities share the same origin, though they have diverged from each other in certain ways.
 In general, this form of athletic activity stems from observations of various forms of movement used in French military training, as well as movements used by Vietnamese firefighters.
 These methods were further developed and refined by several individuals, perhaps most notably David Belle and Sébastien Foucan.
 The clearest divide between parkour and freerunning can be seen in the different styles of Belle and Foucan, as each has become a leading figure in the two different forms.